 The term is divided into different blocks.
 During the first block, all students take the mandatory Introduction to South Africa's Political History, worth 2 U.S. credits.

-Students in the Doing Business in Southern Africa option and the Public Health option will split off into their different academic programmes after completing the required course:
+During the second block, students in the "Doing Business in Southern Africa" option and the "Public Health" option will split off into their different academic programmes after completing the required course.